nielsezeka/golang_learning_test_project/learn_phase_2_local_server/README.md

 # Quiz API Project

-This project is a Go (Golang) API server using Gin and PostgreSQL, featuring JWT authentication and a sample quiz API.
+This project is a Go (Golang) API server using Gin and PostgreSQL.
+It features JWT authentication and a sample quiz API.

+Built during my quest to master Go (Golang)—and to finally understand
+what all those curly braces are for. :v

+If you spot any bugs, have suggestions, or strong opinions about
+tabs vs spaces, let me know!

+Special thanks to GitHub Copilot, my tireless AI sidekick,
+for saving me from countless typos and existential crises.

 ## Prerequisites
 - Go 1.18 or newer